imifarago/laravel-docker/readme.md

 # First steps

+## Read the README in the Docker/ subfolder
+And don't forget to clone the traefik repository

 ## copy .env.example to .env and fill / add / modify variables
 The host for mysql and memcached are set for the Docker environment